 Contract with Agency

 An active contract is always required when a student is placed in an agency for clinical internship.
-The internship faculty supervisor will verify with the School of Nursing Academic Services Office that a contract exists, or that one will be made.
+The internship faculty supervisor will verify with the SoN Student and Academic Services office that a contract exists, or that one will be made.

 The student will be expected to adhere to the policies and procedures of the precepting organization and to maintain confidentiality with regard to the business of the organization.
 It is expected that the student will present him or herself in dress that is professional and appropriate for the situation.
 The student is expected to comply with organizational policies about name tags and other identification requirements.